Red-hot Team Rachel Homan set for major test at women's worlds on Tuesday | TSN

 This is Constantini's fifth appearance at worlds as the native of Cortina d'Ampezzo is looking to qualify for the playoffs for the second straight year after posting a 7-5 record in Sweden last year.

-They owned a 50-36 record coming into the worlds, highlighted by four final appearances and one win, but also had a stretch where they lost 10 games in a row, including going 4-14 over four events.
+They owned a 50-36 record coming into this bonspiel, highlighted by four final appearances and one win, but also had a stretch where they lost 10 games in a row, including going 4-14 over four events.

 On a positive note, Constantini's crew handed Team Homan one of their five losses this season, a slim 8-7 victory at the Tour Challenge in October, which was the only event Homan and company did not qualify for the playoffs.